datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 and a Date.

 ##Challenge 3: Applying `dplyr` Skills
-Calculate and save a data frame of the average air temperate for each month in each year.
+Calculate and save a dataframe of the average air temperate for each month in each year.
 For ease with future activities name your new dataframe "temp.monthly.09.11"